GMOD/indexedfasta-js/README.md

 Read and write GFF3 data performantly.
 This module aims to be a complete implementation of the [GFF3 specification](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md).

-Supports streaming input and streaming output.
+* streaming parsing and streaming formatting

-Does proper escaping of attribute values.
-Supports features with multiple locations and features with multiple parents.
+* proper escaping and unescaping of attribute and column values
+* supports features with multiple locations and features with multiple parents

-Supports feature hierarchy reconstruction of both `Parent` and `Derived_from` relationships.
+* reconstructs feature hierarchies of both `Parent` and `Derives_from` relationships

-Supports both implicit and explicit FASTA sections.
+* parses FASTA sections

 ## Install